signupsoftware/TEMP-Docs-FO/docs/user-manual/2-whats-new-and-planned/1-news.md

 :::

 ### TMS Freight Bill
-We have added support for Freight invoices that can be processed through Transportation Management.
-This functionality is dependent on the new Direct posting functionality.<br/>
+We have added support for Freight invoices that can be processed through Transportation Management.<br/>
+**TMS is dependent on the new Direct posting functionality**.<br/>

 ### Procurement categories – matching tolerances
 We have extended the matching tolerances that exists in F&O and added tolerances when working with Procurement Categories like the ones that exists for Items.<br/>